syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Chart-API-Migration.md

 documentation: ug
 ---

-# Migrate from Xamarin.Forms SfChart to .NET MAUI SfCartesianChart
+# Chart API Migration

 We kept most of the APIs from Xamarin [SfChart](https://www.syncfusion.com/xamarin-ui-controls/xamarin-charts) in MAUI [SfCartesianChart](https://www.syncfusion.com/maui-controls/maui-charts) to make migration easier.
-However, we renamed some APIs in.NET MAUI SfCartesianChart to keep consistency in API names.
+However, we renamed some APIs in.NET MAUI [SfCartesianChart](https://www.syncfusion.com/maui-controls/maui-charts) to keep consistency in API names.
 The APIs that have changed from Xamarin SfChart to MAUI SfCartesianChart are detailed as follows.

 To initialize the control, import the Chart namespace and Initialize [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) as per the following code snippet.